adrianyau/SQL-Final-Project/starting_with_questions.md

 Answer:

-These are the cities with the highest level of transaction revenues on the site.

-Sunnyvale at 849.24, Sydney at 358, Austin at 35.78, and Mountain View at 8.98.
+These are the cities with the highest level of transaction revenues on the site: Sunnyvale at 849.24, Sydney at 358, Austin at 35.78, and Mountain View at 8.98.

-These are the countries with the highest level of transaction revenues on the site.

-United States at 3,208.95 and Australia at 358.
+These are the countries with the highest level of transaction revenues on the site: United States at 3,208.95 and Australia at 358.